chrissimpkins/ink/README.md

 # What is ink?

-ink is an open source command line text file renderer that is built with Go.
+ink is an open source command line text file template renderer that is built with Go.
 The ink executable is compiled for use on [Linux, macOS, and Windows platforms]((https://github.com/chrissimpkins/ink/releases/latest)).
 It was designed to provide a simple approach to get your command line executable text data into pre-formatted text files.

 It features: